What's the Upgrade Path?

 Z6 II user: maybe the Z6 III is a reasonable upgrade choice.
 That all depends upon how much you value three things: better autofocus, better continuous frame capabilities, and viewfinder quality.

-Nikon's missing updates (Z50 II, Z5 II, Z7 III) are starting to cause some concern, as we now have cameras that are five, four, and four years old respectively.
-In addition, exactly where the eventual Z8 and Z9 updates land, as well as what Nikon will do in the future with the dials cameras (Zf, Zfc), is adding additional questioning by those that bought into the Z lineup.
+Nikon's missing updates (Z5 II, Z7 III) are starting to cause some concern, as we now have two cameras that are four years old.
+In addition, exactly where the eventual Z8 and Z9 updates (firmware or hardware) land, as well as what Nikon will do in the future with the dials cameras (Zf, Zfc), is creating additional questioning by those that bought into the Z lineup.

 The past four years have been one or two new model years: